YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    %YDB-I-MUFILRNDWNSUC, File /home/yottadbuser/jnlex/ydb.dat successfully rundown yottadbuser@melbourne:~/jnlex$

- and the ``replicating_stop`` script in Paris and Santiago (only Paris is shown here; Santiago will be identical except for the times).
+and the :code:`replicating_stop` script in Paris and Santiago (only Paris is shown here; Santiago will be identical except for the times).

 .. code-block:: bash